The 2018 Florida Institute on Homelessness and Supportive Housing

 Just mention the “Florida Institute on Homelessness and Supportive Housing” event, or see the registration desk for assistance.

 Click Here for a PRELIMINARY schedule outline.
 The full agenda will be posted later this year.

-Registration opens to the general public on March 1st, 2018.
+Registration is now open.
+Click Here to register.
 Early Bird Registration is in effect through September 18th, 2018.
 After Sept.
 18th, Late Registration applies.

 Early Bird Member Registration: $350

 Early Bird Non-Member Registration: $395